• Skip to primary navigation

 Mousse has a lighter, creamier taste with less meatiness compared to the richer, gamey flavor of pate.

-Additionally, chicken liver mousse tends to have a more delicate and refined umami taste due to its ingredients and preparation process.
+Also, chicken liver mousse tends to have a more delicate and refined umami taste due to its ingredients and preparation process.

-When it comes to texture, chicken liver mousse is silky smooth while pate is coarser due to its chunky meat pieces.
+Chicken liver mousse is silky smooth while pate is coarser due to its chunky meat pieces.

 Pate is also often paired with stronger flavors such as mustard or truffle which can sometimes mask the true taste of the liver.